XanderHuggins/HotspotBasins/README.md

 ## Code for: Hotspots for social and ecological impacts from freshwater stress and storage loss <br/>
 [![DOI](https://zenodo.org/badge/419507061.svg)](https://zenodo.org/badge/latestdoi/419507061)

-This is the code repository associated with the manuscript "Hotspots for social and ecological impacts from freshwater stress and storage loss", (Huggins et al. 202_), which is currently in final revisions at *Nature Communications*. <br/>
+This is the code repository associated with the paper Huggins et al. Hotspots for social and ecological impacts from freshwater stress and storage loss. *Nature Communications* (2022). https://doi.org/10.1038/s41467-022-28029-w. <br/>

 **Repository structure:** <br/>
 *Note: Individual scripts are annotated and a description is provided at the top of each script.*  <br/>